 Lifestyle Internet Plans Launch

 Most internet providers sell on speed and price.
-GFiber took a different approach — designing plans around how customers actually live.
+GFiber took a different approach — designing plans around how customers actually use the internet.

 Content Strategy